wgyzhnjq/fast_io/readme.md

 Output 100000000x "Hello World\n"

-Notice: I modified libstdc++'s BUFSIZ to 1048576 due to BUFSIZE is too small (512 bytes) for MinGW-W64 or it performs horribly.
+Notice: I modified libstdc++'s std::filebuf's BUFSIZ to 1048576 due to BUFSIZE is too small (512 bytes) for MinGW-W64 or it performs horribly.